Saab CEO says trainer bid could spur co-operation with Boeing

-LONDON Sweden's Saab (SAABb.ST) is confident of selling training jets to the U.S. Air Force, but believes its bidding partnership with Boeing (BA.N) could lead to further co-operation whoever wins the $11 billion contest, its chief executive said.
+LONDON, Sept 17 Sweden's Saab is confident of selling training jets to the U.S. Air Force, but believes its bidding partnership with Boeing could lead to further co-operation whoever wins the $11 billion contest, its chief executive said.

-Boeing and Saab are among contenders for a deal to replace the aging T-38 trainer in a competition known as T-X.
+Boeing and Saab are among contenders for a deal to replace the ageing T-38 trainer in a competition known as T-X.

 Saab Chief Executive Hakan Buskhe said he was "very happy" with the two-year-old partnership with Boeing and that he was not worried about the cost of their new design, even though it was "significant".

 "It is so tempting that you can't stay out and ...
 I think we will win.
-That is my view," Buskhe said of the competition, speaking to Reuters at a London defense exhibition.
+That is my view," Buskhe said of the competition, speaking to Reuters at a London defence exhibition.

 "If we don't win, we have learned a lot of other things and we have shown it is possible to work together and have created a culture between Boeing and Saab (such) that we could do more things together."